China detains alleged bank fraud 'gang' after rare mass protests

 Beijing (AFP) – Members of a "criminal gang" accused of taking control of local banks have been arrested in central China after rare protests over alleged financial corruption sparked violent clashes between customers and authorities.

+China's rural banking sector has been hit hard by Beijing's efforts to rein in a property bubble and spiralling debt, in a financial crackdown that has had ripple effects across the world's second largest economy.

-Hit hard by the country's economic slowdown, four banks in Henan province have since mid-April frozen all cash withdrawals, leaving thousands of small savers without funds and sparking sporadic demonstrations.
+The slowdown forced four banks in Henan province to freeze all cash withdrawals since mid-April, leaving thousands of small savers without funds and sparking sporadic demonstrations.

 In one of the largest such rallies yet, hundreds gathered Sunday outside a branch of the People's Bank of China in Henan's capital Zhengzhou demanding their money, according to multiple witnesses who declined to be named.

-Protesters held banners accusing local officials and police of corruption, calling on the central government to "give severe punishment to Henan", video footage verified by AFP showed.
+Protesters held banners accusing local officials and police of corruption, calling on the central government to "give severe punishment" to those responsible, video footage verified by AFP showed.

-Local authorities did not immediately comment on the protests, but police in nearby Xuchang city said late Sunday that they had arrested members of an alleged "criminal gang" for their suspected involvement in a scheme to gain control of local banks.

-The gang made illegal transfers through fictitious loans and used their shareholdings -- as well as "manipulation of executives" -- to effectively take over several local banks starting in 2011, police said.

-The province's banking and insurance regulator also said late Sunday that it was "accelerating" plans to tackle the local financial crisis and "protect the legal rights and interests of the broader public."

-Footage of Sunday's rally showed the protestors throwing objects, while one participant told AFP on Sunday that demonstrators were hit and injured by unidentified men.
+Footage of Sunday's rally showed protesters throwing objects, while one participant told AFP that demonstrators were hit and injured by unidentified men.

-Another video verified by AFP showed a crying woman complaining about her lost money being forced onto a bus by police.

-Some demonstrators accused officials of colluding with local banks to suppress rallies, and provincial authorities were suspected last month of abusing the country's mandatory health code to effectively bar protestors from public spaces.
+Some demonstrators accused officials of colluding with local banks to suppress rallies, and provincial authorities were suspected last month of abusing the country's mandatory health code to effectively bar protesters from public spaces.

-But desperate citizens have occasionally succeeded in organising mass gatherings, usually when their targets are local governments or individual corporations rather than the Communist Party itself.
+But desperate citizens have occasionally succeeded in organising mass gatherings, usually when their targets are local governments or individual corporations.

 The demonstrators in Henan largely drew sympathy on Chinese social media on Monday, with many on the Weibo platform pointing the finger at local officials.